solex2006/SELIProject/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

+---
+name: WCAG Requirement
+about: Use this template for create a WCAG requiremment.
+labels: bug
+---

 <!--- Not obligatory, but add a [MODULE_LABEL] if this issue ocurs in a specific module or function --->
 <!--- Not obligatory, but add a {ISSUE_CATEGORY_LABEL} if this applys --->
 <!--- Not obligatory, but add a (ROLE_LABEL) if this ocurs to a specific user role --->